robertnorrie/help-center/WorkshopResponse.md

 >
 > If you haven’t configured a coderabbit.yml file, you can do this by using our template which is here: https://docs.coderabbit.ai/reference/yaml-template
 >
-> Alternatively, you can also set base branches for auto review in the CodeRabbit UI, under your repository settings:
+> Alternatively, you can also set base branches for auto review in the CodeRabbit UI, under your repository settings, under review > auto-review:
 > https://app.coderabbit.ai/repository/1079665568/settings?tab=review&innerTab=auto_review
+>For more information on accessing your repository settings see: https://docs.coderabbit.ai/guides/repository-settings#browse-and-modify-your-settings-using-the-web-interface
+>
+> // Note: this is a link to my own repo.
+However in this case, i'd link the customer directly to their repo settings if this is something we can easily find.
+Alternatively I'd just provide instructions and link to the docs.
 >
 > I hope that helps solve your issue - if there is anything else we can help with please let me know.
 >